 Francis O’Connor is Research Associate at the European University Institute.
 He studied Sociology/Politics and Italian at NUI Galway and subsequently completed a Masters on Middle East Politics in SOAS.
 He defended his PhD thesis "Armed Social Movements and Insurgency.
 The PKK and its Communities of Support" at the European University Institute in 2014.

 Martin Portos is at the European University Institute.
 He holds a degree in Political Science and Administration from the University of Santiago de Compostela and also gained an MSc in Politics Research (Comparative Government) at the University of Oxford (UK).
 Since 2012, he has been undertaking a full-time PhD in Political and Social Sciences at the European University Institute at Florence (Italy).
 His main areas of interest are: comparative politics, European comparative politics and governments, social movements, collective action and contentious politics, democratic quality and democratization processes, politics and territorial organization, nationalism and federalism.

-Chapter 2: The context of the referendums from below: A tale of three crises
+The context of the referendums from below: a tale of three crises

-Chapter 5: Expanding the comparison: the Water Referendum in Italy
+Expanding the comparison: the water referendum in Italy

 "In this supremely readable and interesting book, Donatella della Porta, the foremost scholar of social movements, and her colleagues address the role of ‘referendums from below’, a timely and yet surprisingly understudied phenomenon.
 The book provides a very valuable contribution to the literature on direct democracy as well as an important contribution to political science."
 Matt Qvortrup, Coventry University